 Need help choosing the right zero-waste razor for your needs?
 Here’s our pick of the best.

-Best for Men – Merkur Plastic Safety Razor
+Best for Men – Merkur Chrome Safety Razor

-The OG of safety razors, German brand Merkur have been making these bad boys for decades, so you can be assured of their commitment to quality.
+The OG of plastic-free razors, German brand Merkur has been making these bad boys for decades, so you can be assured of their commitment to quality.
 The chrome-plated steel design is perfect for de-fuzzing any area with a smooth shave.
 And the adjustable blade setting makes it perfect for guys who want that 5 o’clock shadow look.